 End a long day on a special note with an evening at one of Pittsburgh’s finer restaurants.

-- Nine on Nine in the Cultural Disctrict features an intimate setting and a mix of regionally inspired American and French dishes.
+- Nine on Nine in the Cultural District features an intimate setting and a mix of regionally inspired American and French dishes.

 - Capital Grille downtown boasts an impressive menu of dry-aged steaks and fresh seafood.

-- Isabela on Grandview offers diners a delicious menu, impeccable service, and a breathtaking panoramic view of Pittsburgh's skyline from atop Mt.
+- LeMont offers diners a delicious menu, impeccable service, and a breathtaking panoramic view of Pittsburgh's skyline from atop Mt.
 Washington.

 - Savoy serves up locally sourced seafood and Southern-style comfort dishes in a lounge atmosphere from in the heart of the Strip District.

 - Legume in North Oakland features a revolving menu crafted from local sources through direct relationships with growers.

 - Soba is a pan-Asian lounge with small plates meant for sharing nestled among the chic businesses on Ellsworth Avenue in Shadyside.

 - Spoon, in the newly revamped area of East Liberty, espouses a farm to table philosophy with a creative American menu.

 - Salt of the Earth, located in Garfield, boasts an open kitchen serving seasonal dishes crafted from local sources at communal tables.